Ripple, Circle Could Gain Fed Access as Board Seeks Feedback on ‘Skinny Master Account’

 Highlights

-The U.S. Federal Reserve has requested public feedback on the payment accounts, also known as the ‘skinny master account,’ which Fed Governor Chris Waller proposed earlier this year.
+The Federal Reserve of the United States has given an opportunity to the public to share their opinions on a new payment accessibility system called the skinny master account.
+Fed Governor, Chris Waller introduced a proposal for it earlier this year.
 This marks a positive for crypto firms such as Ripple and Circle, which could gain direct, although limited, Fed access as they advance payment innovations.

 Federal Reserve Requests Public Input on Payment Account